jarss/TAONAW/content/EmacsOrg/Org-capture-template-2.md

 {{< figure src="/Org-capture-template-2.1.png" >}}

 My journal is another feature of Org-mode that fits my workflow effortlessly.
 The notion that I keep entries around events rather than just a daily or a semi-daily habit works well and behooves me to write my thoughts down often.
-At the same time the journal file is kept in a personal folder that is not synced to my work VM.
+At the same time, the journal file is kept in a personal folder that is not synced to my work VM.
 I use TRAMP inside my work VM's capture template, so when I want to capture something in my journal from work, I'm prompted to log into my file server with a password, without saving anything at work.

 This privacy barrier may sound cumbersome, but once working, I almost never have to tweak with it.
 This kind of privacy and separation of my personal files from the cloud help me sleep better at night.